 The Emini closed up 8.50 points at 1,437.25 on Wednesday.
 Record high on the Dow of 12,511 with very low volume.
-Fund managers are up to their usual end of year "window dressing" – and they'll probably try to keep it going until the end of the week.
-But watch out – we got a classic exhaustion pattern I call the "Get Out" pattern today.
-Read about it below.
+Fund managers are up to their usual end of year “window dressing” – and they’ll probably try to keep it going until the end of the week.
+But watch out – we got a classic exhaustion pattern I call the “Get Out” pattern today.

 The Emini gapped up 2.25 points on the open at 1,431.00.
 Then we almost had an exact replay of yesterday’s action.
 A quick low at 1,430.50 then racing ahead in the first 45 minutes.
 The market then slowly ground higher to reach a high of 1,438.75 before profit taking in the last 15 minutes.
 The Emini eventually closed at 1,437.25.
 Range for the day was close to average at 8.25 points but volume was again very light at only 0.4 million contracts traded.